zack-murray/labs-curriculum/Labs Curriculum/Sprint 1 - Planning a Project/GP3_Engineering.md

 #### Technical details

 * Your instructor walks you through the frameworks and libraries to use.
+Constraints, standards, site management, and scaffolding will also be discussed.

 #### Data model

-* Your instructor creates a database schema for the product.
+* Your instructor will identify models, discuss normalization, and create a database schema for the product.

 ### *You Do*

-#### Setting up...stuff?
+#### Working as a team

-*
+* Your instructor will direct you to spend time working on your architecture as a team.

 ----